Article

 Personal Impact

 It is well-known that community volunteerism can contribute to better wellness of those who engage in it.
 It is recommended that corporations and organizations provide opportunities for their staff to volunteer in their community to experience the wellness benefits of engaging in social initiatives.
 Through this opportunity, I was able to experience it myself.
 After every session, I felt accomplished, energized, inspired, welcomed and valued.
 It helps that the staff and people who participated embraced me even from the very first conversation that I had with the parks and recreation administration during the planning phase of the project.
 Professionally, this experience allowed me to work in a practical setting with people with intellectual and developmental disabilities.
-I can share my experience and lessons learned with others trying to engage in similar work.
+I can share my experience and lessons learned with others who are trying to engage in similar work.
 The need to share experiences and highlight how partnerships can help promote inclusion led me to write this blog.

 I am extremely grateful for this collaboration between NCHPAD, the Hoover Recreation Center and the members who participated.